SheikhSaad0/AI-resident-evaluation-program/README.md

 npm run dev

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the website.

+Sign into the website with your profile.
-Upload an MP3 file and enjoy!
+Upload an MP3 file or toggle on live mode and enjoy!
 ```